 A: Sustainability in construction practices reduces waste, conserves resources, and lowers greenhouse gas emissions, which in turn helps to preserve the environment for future generations.

-Q: Is sustainable construction more expensive than traditional construction?
+Q: Is sustainable building more expensive than traditional building?

 A: Yes, it can be more expensive upfront due to the cost of eco-friendly materials and systems, but it often leads to lower operating costs over time.

-Q: Are there any certifications for sustainable construction?
+Q: Are there any certifications for sustainable building practices?

 A: Yes, several organisations offer certifications, including Leadership in Energy and Environmental Design (LEED) and the Green Building Initiative (GBI).

 Q: How is sustainability in construction reshaping the future of the industry?